Cost Guide: How Much is a Whole Cow for Your Meat Supply

 You will most likely require more room than is already available in your kitchen.
 Because there is a lot of meat involved (even if it’s all in tubes and packaging), the ideal solution is to set up a specialized freezer in a garage or basement for storage.

-Prices for freezers capable of storing beef range from a couple hundred dollars for a model capable of housing a quarter cow to more than a thousand for bigger versions with more storage space.
+Prices for freezers capable of storing beef range from a couple of hundred dollars for a model capable of housing a quarter cow to more than a thousand for bigger versions with more storage space.

 A quarter cow can fit into around a 4-cubic-foot freezer.
 A fully-butchered cow will need a freezer of about 16 cubic feet most likely.
+Once you’ve returned home with your marbled treasure, beef will stay good in the freezer for 9-12 months.

 That’s a long time, but keep in mind it’s a lot of meat, so it’s a good idea to consider your household’s current monthly beef intake so that you don’t buy more than you need.
 If you don’t think your household would consume a whole cow in that amount of time, or you’re unsure, you can always start with a half cow or quarter cow and then reassess.